-MPAC is scheduled to make its final recommendations on the ordinance at their November 17 meeting.
-Following the MPAC meeting, Metro staff will prepare a staff report on the ordinance which will be provided to Councilors on Friday, November 19 along with the proposed ordinance and exhibits.
+MPAC made its final recommendations on the ordinance at their November 17 meeting.
+Staff provided Council the proposed ordinance and amendments to the Regional Framework Plan and Metro Code.
 Councilors may want to amend the ordinance.
-Council President Collette has set a December 9 deadline for amendments from councilors.
-At this work session, Councilors will discuss the amendment process.
+Council President Collette has set a December 7 deadline for amendments from councilors.
+At this work session, Councilors will discuss potential amendments.